Moniece Slaughter Responds To Nia Riley And Lil Fizz Dating Rumors

 “AAAAWWWWWW I love her.
 I was pouting because I want what I want when I want it.
 She’s been right by my side and she’s been my biggest lesson and an even bigger blessing.
 I’m learning that I can’t rush love or expect someone to feel what I feel as deeply as I do.
 Or at the same time as I do.
 She remembered in general conversation that i’d mentioned these are my favorite flowers and my favorite color.
 So this was how she asked me.
 And I love it because it was so thoughtful and so simple and this all I want.
 Time.
 Attention.
 Emotional awareness.
 And simplicity.
 Because it requires thought.
 I’m officially off the market.”

-Soulja Boy had a heated break up with his on and off ex-girlfriend Nia Riley.
-The “Crank That” rapper has not had time to respond to Fizz and Nia rumors as he is preparing for a boxing match with Chris Brown; however, no one will be surprised if Soulja threatens Fizz with the draco.
+Soulja Boy had a heated break-up with his on-and-off ex-girlfriend Nia Riley.
+The “Crank That” rapper hasn’t had time to respond to the Fizz and Nia rumors as he is preparing for a boxing match with Chris Brown.
+However, no one will be surprised if Soulja threatens Fizz with the draco.

-Soulja Boy will not be returning to Love and Hip Hop Hollywood.
-The rapper claimed that the realtiy show is “too ratchet” and his brand is too big for the show.
-However, Jasmine Brand reported that Soulja was fired from the show for threatening Nia Riley with a gun:
+Soulja Boy will not be returning to Love and Hip Hop: Hollywood.
+The rapper claimed the reality show is “too ratchet” and that his brand is too big for the show.
+However, Jasmine Brand reported that Soulja was fired from the show for threatening Nia Riley with a gun.

 “That was the last straw.
 What he did was irresponsible, dangerous and producers considered that a threat.
-His behavior got him fired,” Jasmine Brandreports.
+His behavior got him fired,” Jasmine Brand reports.

 “That’s not the brand that VH1 nor the franchise wants to have.
 They had to fire him.
 If anything had happened to Nia, they would have felt partially responsible for not intervening.”